nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 1. Ensure that you have Java 11 or above installed.
 2. Download the latest version of `MovieApp` from [here](https://github.com/AY2021S2-CS2113-T10-3/tp/releases/tag/v2.0).
 3. Copy the file to the folder you want to use as the home folder for your MovieApp.
-4. Download all 4 files necessary to run the app from [here](https://github.com/AY2021S2-CS2113-T10-3/tp/tree/master/data).
-5. Make a folder `data` in the same directory as the app and place these files in it.
+4. Download the data.zip and unzip it in the same directory as `MovieApp` from [here](https://github.com/AY2021S2-CS2113-T10-3/tp/releases/tag/v2.0).
-6. Open your terminal / command prompt.
+5. Open your terminal / command prompt.
 Direct it to the folder which contains MovieApp file.
-Type `java -cp MovieApp.jar movieApp.app.MovieApp` to run the app.
+Type `java -jar tp.jar` to run the app.
 This interface should appear if you successfully run it.

-7. To use the app, follow the instructions given in the app and type the menu of your choice. e.g
+6. To use the app, follow the instructions given in the app and type the menu of your choice. e.g

    ======== Menu Choice =======